bplmaps/lmec-main-site/README.md

 LMEC's website is built with the static site generator [Hugo](https://gohugo.io/).
 Its front-end editing is configured with [Tina](https://tina.io/docs/), a Git-backed headless CMS.

-The production site deploys with [Netlify](https://netlify.com) to [https://leventhalmap.org](https://leventhalmap.org).
-Pushing changes to GitHub will trigger rebuild of a staging site.
+The production site deploys to [https://leventhalmap.org](https://leventhalmap.org).
+A separate staging site deploys via [Netlify](https://netlify.com).
+Staging site rebuild is triggered when changes are pushed to GitHub.

 ## Get started